theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2020-06-12-pan-plantains.md

 ![browned][10]

 It is done!
 Just add the cashews from before and serve it when it is hot.

+### Variations

-And it does not have to be dessert also.
+It does not have to be dessert also.
 We can eat with _chapatis_.
 But if you want to give different touch you try with vanilla ice cream.
 I have not tried.
+Some people put almonds instead of cashews or put both.
+And you can also add the spice with cardamom (_elaichi_), cinnamon (_dalchini_), etc. but I think it is best as a simple wholesome dish.

   [1]: https://i.imgur.com/v3ZzzOSm.jpg